overwasher/sensor-node/README.md

 ## How to build & flash

 VScode provides a [nice plugin](https://github.com/espressif/vscode-esp-idf-extension) to work with `esp-idf`: so, install it, clone repo, and build project with `Ctrl+E, B`.
-If you have an ESP32 at your disposal, you can flash the project to it as well.

-There is no list of hardware specifications yet.
-When we finalize hardware design files, we will publish them.
+You can flash it to the board built accoring to [here](https://github.com/overwasher/sensor-node-hardware) hardware design files.
+Note though, that the software was not yet adapted for this hardware (for example the model of accelerometer used is different).
+The plan is to manufacture the first batch of the boards and start to adapt the software to them.

 ## How to contribute